forestgrape/coronavirus/index.md

 Possible habitats are subject to constraints by life cycle.
 For viruses in a natural equilibrium, this are mostly the places which are involved in the survival of the virus strain i.e. places relevant for spread.
 Places relevant for spread can be:
 * cells in which efficient virus replications takes place.
-* cells which upon infection deminish the host immune response.
+* cells which upon infection diminish the host immune response.

 So in a natural equilibrium hosts are usually natural hosts too.
 Hosts which are non Natural Hosts occur primarly if the environmental conditions improved for a virus.

 ### conquering new habitats
-The virus can get attached to a cell type or host the given strainhasn't been endemic.
+The virus can get attached to a cell type or host the given strain hasn't been endemic.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
-If the new target is a new species an interspecies transmission has occured.
+If the new target is a new species an interspecies transmission has occurred.
 Since in new habitats there often is different evolutionary drive, the line of viruses can give raise to a new virus strain.

 ### interspecies transmissions
 As the [movement of virions](#movement-of-virions) is random, virions reach animals at random.
 Two cases [for programmers: switch(animal) aka animal match]: